 3. Don’t Forget Anyone: How many times have you rushed out to get a last-minute gift because you overlooked someone on your list?
 I know — it’s happened to me.
 But if you have a list that you work on throughout the year — it’s less likely to happen.

-4. Get the Perfect Gift: Thinking about who you need to get gifts for now will give you more time to research and save money if you need to.
+4. Get the Perfect Gift: Thinking about who you need to get gifts, for now, will give you more time to research and save money if you need to.
+Even if you’re getting gifts such as personalized mugs or face santa hats for a few members of your family, you’re still going to need time to find the right photo and you also need to consider delivery options too.
 Whenever I’m reading a magazine or website I keep my eyes open for potential presents.
 If I find something I update my Evernote list or save the page using Instapaper.com.
 Also — make sure you listen when your friends and family speak.
 I always take mental notes when someone mentions something they like or want and add it to my list so I can research it.

 5. Be Less Stressed: The holidays are a wonderful time but also can take their toll with all the parties, eating and people!
 Give yourself a break and make it a little easier this year.
 Planning ahead will leave you looking forward to celebrating the holidays instead of wishing it was New Year’s Day.